 The self-cleaning button isn’t exactly a fix-all button.
 You’ll still need to put in a bit of effort first, including scraping out any big messes.
 Raker says a pie or lasagna that spilled over in the oven will likely result in setting off your smoke alarm, because it will end up creating so much smoke.

-Jordan Collins, appliance repair expert and owner of Two Lions 11, says you also need to take out the oven racks, (you’ll want to clean them separately).
+Jordan Collins, appliance repair expert and owner of Two Lions 11, says you also need to take out the oven racks (you’ll want to clean them separately).
 Otherwise, they’ll turn black because the heat will burn the chrome coating off.
-This goes without saying then, but also make sure you pull out any baking sheets or pieces of foil that have been left behind.
+Similarly, you should also make sure you pull out any baking sheets or pieces of foil that have been left behind.

-Newer ovens almost always have hidden heating elements (which makes it easier to wipe up drips and spills when they happen) and that means its more difficult to vent the heat from those elements and keep air circulating.
-The elements just get so hot that fuses can blow.
-And those hidden heating elements can be tough to fix.
+Newer ovens almost always have hidden heating elements (which makes it easier to wipe up drips and spills when they happen), and that means it’s more difficult to vent the heat from those elements and keep air circulating.
+The elements get so hot that fuses can blow, and those hidden heating elements can be tough to fix.
 They have to be fixed from behind, with the oven pulled out from the wall, and that can be an expensive and time-consuming service call.
 What about older ovens?
-We’ll get to that next!
+We’ll get to that next…

-Yes, we know we just talked about the issues with a newer oven, but an older oven is also problematic.
+Yes, we know we just talked about the issues with a newer oven, but an older oven can also be problematic.
 If yours is older than eight or 10 years, your oven might shut down in the self-cleaning process because it can’t handle that much heat.

-6. If you’re going to use it, it’s best to use this feature sparingly.
+5. If you’re going to use the feature, it’s best to use it sparingly.

 And as a precaution, make sure your carbon monoxide detector is working, and always keeps pets and kids away from the super-hot oven (ideally, out of the kitchen) when it’s cleaning itself, even if it’s locked.